thegenerativegeneration/thegenerativegeneration.github.io_bk/_posts/2023-03-05-controlling-diffusion.md

 - requires retraining or finetuning

 ## Concatenation

 If the conditioning you want to use has the same size as the diffusion model input, you can use concatenation.
-If it doesn't you can embed it into this shape.
+If it doesn't, you can still embed it into this shape.

 For example, you can train an upsampling model by concatenating (in the channel dimension) the noisy input and a lower-resolution input that is bilinearly upsampled to the input size.
 For this specific use case, the input size of the model increases from `BxCxHxW` to `Bx2*CxHxW` ("Guided-Diffusion Paper").